repobee/repobee/CONTRIBUTING.md

 > **Note:** Plugins that are useful to a lot of people can be moved into the
 > RepoBee GitHub organization, or even into the core RepoBee repository.
 Get in
-> touch with me at slarse@kth.se if you are interested in getting your plugin
+> touch with me at slarse@slar.se if you are interested in getting your plugin
 > moved here.